10 Best Japanese Anime of 2000–2019

 There two outstanding attractions of Bakemonogatari.
 One is that the main character Koyomi Araragi and unique heroines around him who are at the same high school have different personalities.
 Every conversation between those characters are interesting and funny.
 Another point is the theme of the anime: an apparition or monster which troubles the characters deeply.
 They usually get to hold apparitions due to their negative occasions or situation in the past.
 For example, one of the main heroines Tsubasa Hanekawa holds some apparitions in herself for losing her family and facing discrimination within her different family.
 If I have to say what my best Japanese anime after 2000 is, I say Bakemonogari and other parts of the Monogatari Series!

 How were my 10 best Japanese anime?
 Some of you cannot understand why the popular anime including Naruto, Fullmetal Alchemist, Tokyo Ghoul, etc. are not here.
 However, those 10 are what I like the most of the 2000–2019.
 Animated films without series such as Akira and Ghibli movies are not included in this list.
-I’d be happy if you could your 3 most favorite anime in Japan.

 For more info about Japanese culture, you might also like these articles below.